whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 ## Chapter 4: Imagine If Pervasive Generosity Was Normal

 Take a moment and picture yourself living in a world where people routinely look out for the health and safety of each other.
 A nation of neighbors who ensure each person, young or old, has food to eat, tools to share, and a place to sleep.
-Imagine feeling deeply safe at every stage of life knowing that, even in time of drought, famine, or war, you won't need to fend for yourself -- because you live in a world where people take care of each other in times of trouble instead of thinking only of themselves, or trying to make a buck off of it.**
+Imagine feeling deeply safe at every stage of life knowing that, even in time of drought, famine, or war, you won't need to fend for yourself -- because you live in a world where people take care of each other in times of trouble instead of thinking only of themselves, or trying to make a buck off of it.

 Hard to imagine, isn't it?

 In the United States, like every unhealthy culture, people generally do have to fend for themselves.
 Businesses must make a profit (take in more than they give out) or else they go under.
 And most people want to make as much money as possible too.

-This drive to get more than we give, or even get rich, is not our human nature.
-It is one of the natural human consequences of living in an unhealthy culture, where the economy rewards selfishness and people who don't make enough money must live with sickness, hunger, homelessness, isolation, shame, and worse.**
+This drive to get more than we give (trying to "get" rich or trying to "get" ahead) is not our human nature.
+We are born naturally wanting to give and receive.
+However, an unnatural imbalance occurs in unhealthy cultures, where the economy rewards selfishness and people who don't make enough money must live with sickness, hunger, homelessness, isolation, shame, and worse.

 When you live in a culture where few people care if you eat tonight or what happens to you tomorrow, the self-centered desire to take as much as possible (i.e. to get rich) is naturally pervasive -- and as a result, it seems quite normal.